Breast Reduction for Men Des Moines

 - Are at or near their ideal body weight

 As a general rule, surgery is not recommended for severely overweight men because the problem may correct itself through diet and exercise.
 Additionally, men who smoke marijuana or take anabolic steroids are not good candidates for surgery because these drugs can contribute to gynecomastia.
-To determine if you are a good candidate, you should schedule a complimentary cosmetic consultation with Dr. Robbins at Des Moines Plastic Surgery™.
+To determine if you are a good candidate, you should schedule a cosmetic consultation with Dr. Robbins at Des Moines Plastic Surgery™.

 What causes gynecomastia?